jonasbohmann/democraciv-discord-bot/README.md

 *  Search for active laws by name or by automatically generated tags
 *  Join and leave political parties and see their members and ranking
 *  Tags: Users can save text for later retrieval to command-like tags
+*  Starboard: A starboard on Discord _and_ weekly posts to r/Democraciv with last week's starboard as a sort of "summary" of newsworthy Discord messages to our subreddit
 *  Smart Wikipedia and Sid Meier's Civilization Wikia queries
 *  Welcome messages & default roles
 *  Self-assignable role management